HTBox/htbox.github.io/doing-the-work.md

 ## TL;DR

 > Work as you normally would, commit and push your changes at the cadence that works for you.
-Please make one Pull Request for one Issue, rather than fixing several issues in on PR.
+Please make one Pull Request for one Issue, rather than fixing several issues in one PR.
 It's much easier for us to review and merge when a PR is focused on one issue.

 ## Long Version